explainable AI robo-advisor

 Organizations can build and apply different types of conversational AI tools for various practical uses.
 Examples include the following:

 • All-encompassing, subscription-based chatbots.
 These advanced chatbots generate text to answer user queries on a range of topics.
 Foremost among these tools is OpenAI's ChatGPT.
-OpenAI requires users to present login information to interact with the application, and paid subscriptions are available.
+OpenAI requires users to present login information to interact with the application.

 • AI-powered search engine assistants.
 A search tool with AI functionality can quickly produce search results that best match a user's query.
-The most prominent examples are Google Bard and Microsoft's Copilot in Bing.
+The most prominent examples are Google Gemini and Microsoft Copilot in Bing.

 • Conversational business intelligence (BI) apps.
 Conversational BI combines conversational AI with data analytics capabilities -- in a sense, letting users talk to these applications and receive outputs in the form of data visualizations and explanations.
 A conversational BI application is integrated with a database or data warehouse from which it retrieves data needed for analysis and visualization.

 • Customer service chatbots.
 The most well-known chatbots and virtual assistants are on company websites, offering limited responses to customer inquiries and some predetermined functionality.
-Virtual assistant platform vendors offer services to help businesses better engage their customers.
-IBM Watsonx Assistant is one prominent example.
+Virtual assistant platform vendors offer services to help businesses better engage with their customers.

 Chatbots can understand language complexities through advanced conversational AI technologies.